 Boricua Preppers recommends having a homemade water distiller, such as the one supplied in the video and made in advance.
 It needs to be small and portable so it can be used in just minutes if needed.
 Remember that it will be a very slow process and so it is advisable to do it at night and let it work all night long, so when you wake up in the morning, you will have some “pure” fresh water to quench your thirst.

-As usual, we never know what tomorrow’s may bring, but having this knowledge and having a small seawater distiller can save our lives and our loved ones.
+As usual, we never know what tomorrow’s may bring, but knowing the desalinization process and having a small seawater distiller can save our lives and our loved ones too.